zaneriley/personal-site/README.md

 ```markdown
 This project is based on [Zane Riley's Portfolio](https://github.com/zaneriley/personal-site).
 ```
 By providing credit, you help support open-source projects and allow others to discover and learn from the original work.
 Thank you for your consideration!

-### For Non-Portfolio Use

-For all other uses, including commercial applications, you are free to use this code without the need for attribution, as per the terms of the GNU AFFERO GENERAL PUBLIC LICENSE. **However, you must include the full text of the license and make your source code available if you distribute the software.**

-## License

-This project is licensed under the GNU AFFERO GENERAL PUBLIC LICENSE - see the [LICENSE](LICENSE) file for details.

 ## Contributing
 Contributions are welcome, but obviously since this is my personal site I'd be amazed if anyone would want to.